 Change the number of zones (Thermocouples) the Genesis will control.
-For 3140 model choose: 1, 2, or 3.
-The Model 1120 can only be set for 1 zone.
+For the Genesis 2.0 choose: 1, 2, or 3.
+The Genesis Mini can only be set for 1 zone.

 Output 4 Options - (Usually set as a factory option)

 Output 4 has 3 modes for running vent fans (Options A, B, & C), one mode that uses Output 4 to indicate the alarm has triggered (Alarm), and one mode for running elements in the lid or floor of the kiln (Percent).